Novonikolayevsk Fire (1909)

-The Fire of Novonikolayevsk was a conflagration that swept through the central part of Novonikolayevsk (current Novosibirsk) on May 11, 1909.
+The Fire of Novonikolayevsk was a conflagration that swept through the central part of the city of Novonikolayevsk (current Novosibirsk) on May 11, 1909.

 Description

 The fire began in the central part of Novonikolayevsk on Kainskaya Street.
 Gnusin, a resident of the house on the street, burned resin for his own purposes near his dwelling.
-Sparks hit one of the buildings, and it caught fire.
-A few minutes later the hayloft and the warehouse of agricultural tools were ignited.
-Then the fire swept through the Alexandrovskaya, Mostovaya and Spasskaya streets.
+Sparks hit one of the buildings, which caught fire.
+A few minutes later, the hayloft and the warehouse of agricultural tools were ignited.
+The fire then swept through the Alexandrovskaya, Mostovaya and Spasskaya streets.
 An hour later, Vorontsovskaya, Krivoshchyokovskaya and Logovskaya streets were on fire.

 The Team of Voluntary Firefighting Society could not stop the fire.
 The City and Zakamenskaya fire brigades also arrived to extinguish the fire, but they also failed.

 The fire covered a huge part of the city, from the place of the modern Avtovokzal (Krasny Prospekt 4) to the territory where Central Park is now located, from Nikolayevsky Prospekt to the Kamenka River.